cjackie/ActivitiesPrediction/doc/design.md

 The sender rqeust connection to the receiver.
 Opon established, the sender would send a `SEND` message to the receiver.
 Then reciver _MUST_ send either `OK` or `ERROR` message back to the sender.
 After receiving reply, the sender can either send another `SEND` messages or disconnect the TCP port.
+If either side received an invalid message, one _MUST_ send and ERROR message and close TCP connection.

 ![procedure](UML/Protocol_sequence.jpg)